Cornell North Campus: Balch Hall

 On North Campus, Balch Hall stands out for its English Renaissance style.
 Originally, each of the four halls were decorated differently in "Early American, Georgian, English Jacobean, and modern Gramercy Park".
-Balch Hall is the only all-female dormitory left on North Campus.
-The former dining hall has since been converted into a student center, cafe, and lecture hall for all first-year students known as the Carol Tatkon Center.
-The dorm rooms are unique in that each has its own working sink.
+Balch Hall and Barbara McClintock Hall are the only all-female dormitories left on North Campus.
+Balch is undergoing a "full-gut renovation" from 2021-2024.
+With North Balch Hall reopening for the 2024-25 academic year, McClintock will no longer be an all-female residence hall.

 Court-Kay-Bauer Community

 Court, Kay and Bauer Halls are joined by an enclosed bridge on the second and third floor and an open air walkway (weather permitting) on the fourth floor.
 The residence hall opened in the fall of 2001 as Court Hall; in the fall of 2005, the south section was renamed Bauer Hall to honor Robert and Virginia Bauer's donation to the university.
 In autumn 2006, the former B wing of the building was renamed Kay Hall, in honor of Cornell alumnus Bill Kay's donation.
 Court-Kay-Bauer houses 270 first-year students, 9 Resident Advisors, 1 Residence Hall Director and a Faculty in Residence.